Garden133 Firmware: Deep Sleep and Auto-Discovery for ESP32 Sensors

-A deep dive into the ESP32 C++ firmware for Garden133, featuring energy-conserving deep sleep, LoRa communication, and Home Assistant integration via MQTT.
+Designing modular ESP32 C++ firmware for Garden133, featuring deep sleep power management and automatic Home Assistant discovery via MQTT.

 Satellite Unit Firmware: Surviving on an Energy Budget